-1. Child Abuse and Neglect Reporting Act (CANRA)

-In accordance with USC policy, all USC employees, regardless of "mandated reporter" status, are required to report any known or suspected abuse or neglect relating to children.
-See USC's Protecting Minors policy for more information at https://policy.usc.edu/protecting-minors/.
-Under USC policy, two reports must be made in cases involving minors:
+1. Child Abuse and Neglect Reporting Act (CANRA) In accordance with USC policy, all USC employees, regardless of "mandated reporter" status, are required to report any known or suspected abuse or neglect relating to children.
+See USC's Protecting Minors policy for more information at https://policy.usc.edu/

 First, an immediate report must be made to USC's Department of Public Safety (DPS) (213) 740-4321 (emergency) or (213) 740-6000.
-(For health care practitioners and licensed counselors, see page 2.).
+(For health care practitioners and licensed counselors, see page 3.).
 The second report must be made to the Department of Children and Family Services Child Protection Hotline at (800) 540-4000.